yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 Note that we do not have a third grip for the plate object as plate objects will continue on the main conveyor belt where they will fall in a wooden container.

+### 4.4 Object Classification
+As mentioned above, we place another camera just above the markers and take a picture of the object.
+The picture then goes to our ViT model which classifies the object's class.
+We then displace the picture of the object and the classification label on a panel in Unity as shown below:

-### 4.4 End-to-End Simulation
+### 4.5 End-to-End Simulation
-Finally, we put all the building blocks together and create the full end-to-end simulation for the palletetization of boxes, plates and, vases.
+Finally, we put all the building blocks together and created the full end-to-end simulation for the palletization of boxes, plates, and, vases.

 ----------